msft-mirror-aosp/platform.external.nos.host.android/README.md

 Work in progress.

-Citadel will be running Nugget OS.
+Citadel will be running Nugget.
 In order to synchronize access to the driver / bus, HALs should proxy all communication via the `citadeld` daemon which will be the only service with driver access.

 Synchronizing with this service, rather than in the driver, allows for easier debugging and fixing should the need arise.